-Twenty female graduate and undergraduate journalism students from universities in Kashmir were interviewed using semi structured in-depth interviews.
-A qualitative approach comprising semi structured interviews is often considered ideal for such investigations as they provide an opportunity to select involved participants rather than just members of a given population (Holstein & Gubrium, 1995) and provide unhindered glimpses into their rich complex human experiences in a natural setting (Cleland, 2017).
+Twenty female graduate and undergraduate journalism students from universities in Kashmir were interviewed using semi-structured, in-depth interviews.
+A qualitative approach comprising semi-structured interviews is often considered ideal for such investigations as they provide an opportunity to select involved participants rather than just members of a given population (Holstein & Gubrium, 1995) and provide unhindered glimpses into their rich complex human experiences in a natural setting (Cleland, 2017).
 As a research method, this is especially useful when select audiences are being investigated for key insights (Beckley & Ramsey, 2009).
-Critics state that the reliability of interview-based assessments can sometimes be low, and this often prevents its generalizability (Alsaawi, 2014).
+Critics state that the reliability of interview-based assessments can sometimes be low, and this often prevents their generalizability (Alsaawi, 2014).
 Thus, even though the sample size for this investigation is considered enough to reach saturation (Kvale, 1994), a lack of generalizability remains the main weakness of this exploration.
 The authors are citizens of India with two of them being residents of Kashmir.
-The reality of Kashmir is something they are extremely aware of, having lived, studied and worked in the state.
+The reality of Kashmir is something they are extremely aware of, having lived, studied, and worked in the state.
 This is important to note since students found this made it easier to open up and share their experiences, often referring to shared context and specific incidents.
 The participants were asked about what inspired them to take up journalism, did their courses equip them to tackle issues as women journalists, class discussions around the problems of women journalists in the state, and about the gender focus of subjects.
 The main question focused on understanding how gender inclusive and sensitive the students regarded their journalism education to be.
 During the course of the interview, students also discussed their understanding about how their studies were preparing them for work in the field, the nature of the discussions pertaining to women like online trolling and digital hate, and their views on introducing courses specially focused on issues that women faced as journalists.
 Each interview lasted between 30 minutes to an hour and were recorded and transcribed for analysis.

 Findings and Results